davebenson/doom4-walkthrough/README.md

 ## Mission 9: Server Hall
 The hallway become increasingly bloody, and you finally open a door onto a console area.
 A hologram with Olivia is playing, and you must interact with a terminal at the waypoint here, the energy refractor control.
 It opens the twin doors.

-## Mission 9: Fight: Two Level Lounges
+## Mission 9: Fight: Two-Level Lounges

 Two identical hallways (with bloody skeleton wallpaper), take you to a symmetric 2-level area strewn with Imps, Possessed Soldiers but mostly The Possessed.